musevlt/imphot/muse_analysis/imphot/doc/fit_photometry.rst

                           Moffat PSF to the specified value while fitting.
                           The default value is 2.5.
 Change this to "none" if you wish this parameter to be fitted.
+    --hst_fwhm arcsec     DEFAULT=0.085 (arcseconds)
+                          The FWHM of a Moffat model of the effective PSF of the HST.
+The default value that is used if this parameter is not specified, came from Moffat fits to stars within HST UDF images.
+To obtain the closest estimate to the dithered instrumental PSF, these fits were made to images with the smallest available pixel size (30mas).
+    --hst_beta value      DEFAULT=1.6
+                          The beta parameter of a Moffat model of the effective PSF of the HST.
+The default value that is used if this parameter is not specified, came from Moffat fits to stars within HST UDF images, as described above for the hst_fwhm parameter.
     --margin arcsec       DEFAULT=2.0 (arcseconds)
                           The width of a margin of zeros to add around the image before processing.
 A margin is needed because